 Iterations of the Provocations Project

-Presently, in the context of SloMoCo 2021, Teoma Naccarato, John MacCallum, and Jessica are revisiting the entire pool of provocations from over the years, and curating video conversations between provocateurs to draw out generative tension in authorial, disciplinary, and cultural perspectives.
-For more information regarding ongoing calls for provocations and upcoming events, visit: http://slomoco21.provocations.online.
+In the context of SloMoCo 2021, Teoma Naccarato, John MacCallum, and Jessica Rajko invited contributors to revisit the entire pool of provocations from 2018 and 2019, and facilitated a series of video conversations between provocateurs on each key question.
+The goal of these exchanges was to draw out generative tension in authorial, disciplinary, and cultural perspectives.
+Documentation from this year-long event has been integrated into the websites for each Open Call above.

 At MOCO 2019, Naccarato and MacCallum teamed up with Jessica Rajko to launch a second call for provocations, seeking responses to the question: what aspects of your practice are (in)visible to your collaborators?
 Drawing from this new pool of provocations, five ‘provocateurs’ were invited to take part in a roundtable discussion on the theme of generative tension in cross-disciplinary collaboration.
 All events related the Provocations Project at MOCO 2019 are documented at: https://moco19.provocations.online.